LIFEHUBBER

 LifeHubber take

-The useful bit is the boundary
+The boundary is the story

 For everyday users, the practical habit is simple: notice labels, understand personalization settings, and remember that a sponsored card is not the same thing as the assistant's answer.